evokateur/claude-context/README.md

 Shell functions I use for copying Claude Code project context from remote machines with local backups.

-Being able to sync a context directory in `~/.claude/projects` is all I really need to move from one machine to another and pick up where I left off.
+Being able to sync a context directory in `~/.claude/projects` is all I really need to move machines and pick up where I left off.

 The copy function below takes into account differences in home directory structure reflected in the context directory name.
 For a project at `~/code/catbutt` the directory `-home-user-code-catbutt` will be synced from a linux machine to `-Users-user-code-catbutt` on macOS.